Rebel Cow Runs Away From Farm To Join A Herd Of Wild Bison In Winter

 Humans are not the only ones who have the tendency to rebel and experience something different.
-Even an animal can do it too, and this domesticated cow in Poland is proof.
+Even an animal can do it too, and a domesticated cow in Poland is proof.

 The domesticated cow was first spotted hanging out with the wild herd near Bialowieza Forest in November.
 At that time, ornithologist Adam Zbyryt first spotted the cow, whose story easily made the headlines.
 In his interview with TVN24, Zbyryt said that a herd of bison is not an uncommon site in the forest.
 But somehow, one animal managed to stand out – she had a lighter color compared to the rest of the chestnut or dark-brown bison.

 Zbyryt initially thought that the cow simply had a genetic mutation affecting its fur color.
 When he used his binoculars to investigate further, he was surprised to see that it was actually a cow – a female Limousin cow.
 It was presumed that the cow may have escaped her farm and joined the bison herd.
-Zbyryt was even more surprised to observe that the outsider was doing pretty well, which shows that the herd may have already accepted her.
+Zbyryt was even more surprised to observe that the outsider was doing pretty well, which shows that the herd may have accepted her.

-Just this week, the cow has been spotted again and this time by biologist and bison expert, Rafal Kowalczyk.
-By the looks of it, the cow was doing awesome, looking healthy and able to keep up with the herd of bison.
-According to Kowalczyk, who told TVN24, it’s his first time to see the cow join a bison family.
+Just this week, the cow was spotted again and this time by biologist and bison expert Rafal Kowalczyk.
+By the looks of it, the cow was doing awesome, looking healthy, and able to keep up with the herd of bison.
+According to Kowalczyk, who also spoke to TVN24, it’s his first time to see a cow join a bison family.
 The biologist believed that the cow made it through winter safe from prowling wolves because of the protection from the wild bison.
 Also, Zbyryt told the Associated Press that the Limousin breed’s thick fur and the mild winter in eastern Poland helped the cow survive.

 A cow in Poland is living her best life after escaping a farm and joining a herd of bison https://t.co/sEuymJGJsR pic.twitter.com/9lzYudKaWz